-I. Catalog Description and Credit Hours of Course:
+Hours of Course:

 A supervised internship experience which emphasizes the implementation and refinement of individual and group counseling skills.
-The internship experience consists of a minimum of 800 hours that includes: (a) a minimum of 40 percent of direct service work with clients; (b) a minimum of one hour per week of individual supervision with the onsite supervisor; and (c) a minimum of $1\frac{1}{2}$ hours per week of faculty supervision via weekly practicum class meetings.
-The internship experience is designed to provide exposure to direct service work with clients as well as to other professional activities which are a part of the daily operation of the practicum site.
+The internship experience consists of a minimum of 800 hours that includes: (a) a minimum of 40 percent of direct service work with clients; (b) a minimum of one hour per week of individual supervision with the onsite supervisor; and (c) a minimum of 1 1⁄2 hours per week of faculty supervision via weekly practicum class meetings.
+The internship experience is designed to provide exposure to direct service work with clients as well as to other professional activities which are a part of the daily operation of the Internship site.
 (Additional faculty supervision may be required as well).